Verizon: Early expansion (2003–2010)

-In 2004, Verizon launched its Fios Internet service, which transmits data over fiber optic cables, in Keller, Texas.
+Verizon launched its Fios Internet service, which transmits data over fiber optic cables, in Keller, Texas, in 2004.
 The company launched Fios TV in September 2005, also in Keller.
 Twenty percent of qualified homes had signed up by the end of 2004.
-By January 2006, Fios offered over 350 channels in eight states, including 20 high-definition television channels and video on demand.
+By January 2006, Fios offered over 350 channels in seven states, including 20 high-definition television channels and video on demand.